inception-health/platform-technical-challenge/readme.md

 # Inception Health Technical Challenge

 ## Assignment

 * Using the tools and language of your choice, write code that deploys the two applications in `app/` using a single command.
+* We request that you not use ec2 directly for your solution.
+An acceptable usage example is a fargate cluster in which ec2 instances are managed by aws.
 * The backend service should be accessiable via https over the public internet.
 * The checkin event handler should be triggered regularly.
 * You should not need to make changes to the application code.